 - Now click 'Done' on the top right side.

 To view your edited widget list, go back to the Today view to see the battery levels of all your devices, including the Beats.

-She will respond promptly with the charge levels for both the case and the headphones.
+She will respond promptly with the charge levels for the case and the headphones.

-If you happen to own Apple’s smartwatch or the Apple watch, you have another route to use in checking the charge on your Beats earphones.
+If you own an Apple watch, you have another route to check the charge on your Beats earphones.
 This can be done whether the Beats are synced with your iPhone or your Apple watch.

 On the Charging Case

-Much like the Airpods, these earphones can charge while inside their case, as long as the case itself is charged and is indicating a white light.
-When the light turns red, this means that the case no longer has enough power to charge.
+Like the Airpods, these earphones can charge inside their case; as long as the case itself is charged and indicates a white light.
+When the light turns red, the case no longer has enough power to charge.